 Recreation closures include trailheads, day use areas, campsites, cabins and picnic sites.
 Reservations cannot be made at this time.
 Existing reservation holders will be notified via email and/or cell phone text messages, if there are any changes affecting their reservation.
 Refunds will be issued for cancelled reservations.

-As of March 24, 2020, Mount Rainier National Park is shutting down all park roads to vehicle access, including cars, buses, motorcycles and non-motorized vehicles such as bicycles.
-The Nisqually Entrance/Road is also closed to pedestrian traffic.
-All park visitor centers, the National Park Inn and gift shop and restrooms are closed.
+Park visitor centers and the National Park Inn and gift shop are closed, as are restrooms.
 Access to the Carbon River area remains closed due to the washout of the Fairfax Forest Reserve Road.

 Follow @MountRainierNPS on Twitter (twitter.com/MountRainierNPS) for winter access updates.

 For Cougar Rock Campground, Cougar Rock Group Campground, Ohanapecosh Campground and Ohanapecosh Group Campground alerts, reservations and more for campgrounds, go to www.recreation.gov/camping/gateways/2835

 Follow Mount Rainier National Park on Facebook at www.facebook.com/MountRainierNPS/